autostars-de/ios-obd-sdk/README.md

 ## What is the OBD cloud
 autostars.de offers an reactive obd sensor cloud which can be used for Car2X integration in your business workflow.
-It provides sensor information from your car and fuses sensor information from the mobile device to a session based reactive stream.
+It provides sensor information from your car and fuses sensor information from the mobile device to a session based reactive stream and provides this information to multiple connected clients.

-All you need to obtain to run vehicle diagnostic and fusion of mobile device sensors or build your own use case is to have a Bluetooth 4.0 BLE OBD dongle and an authorization-key for your requests against the cloud.
+All you need to obtain to run vehicle diagnostic and fusion of mobile device sensors or build your own use case is to have a Bluetooth 4.0 BLE obd dongle and an authorization-key for your requests against the cloud.
 Use this SDK to integrate easily with your mobile application and be able to to fully run diagnostic of your car in the web.

 ## Architectural overview
 The following section descriptes the real time streaming flow from your car to the cloud infrastructure.
+As shown in the this figure the SDK enables a obd session between the car and cloud.
+This session consists of an idenfifier and pincode to secure the flow from third parties.

 <img src="https://github.com/autostars-de/ios-obd-sdk/blob/master/Documentation/streaming-flow.png?raw=true"
 data-canonical-src="https://github.com/autostars-de/ios-obd-sdk/blob/master/Documentation/streaming-flow.png?raw=true" width="900" />

-As shown in the this figure the SDK enables a OBD session between the car and cloud.
-This session consists of an idenfifier and pincode to secure the flow from third parties.

 The remote client (needs session pincode to access) or the mobile device itself can than send ObdCommands to the infrastructure for their session.
 After the cloud has used the real time channel to the car and evaluated the